leenathomas01/Research-index/README.md

 * **🟡 [Phase-Aligned Inquiry](https://github.com/leenathomas01/phase-aligned-inquiry)**
 > A research protocol for falsifiable multi-agent inquiry that prevents confirmation bias through role separation, sequence enforcement, and pre-committed falsification criteria (PACI).
+>
+> Includes case study: complete lifecycle of a falsifiable hypothesis from theoretical physics.
+>
+> The original hypothesis (Define phase) claimed that a helical qubit lattice would produce an invariant causal propagation limit—analogous to the speed of light in relativity—emerging from the competition between quantum entanglement (J) and entropic noise (γ).
+>
+> Core prediction: At a critical threshold J_crit, the system transitions from chaotic to stable propagation.
+This threshold would be invariant across noise conditions (γ variation <15% drift), representing a fundamental constant of the emergent spacetime.
+>
+> Conceptual framing: The hypothesis positioned J_crit as a kinematic property—an invariant speed limit arising from substrate dynamics, independent of environmental parameters.
+>
+> If successful: This would demonstrate that a fundamental physical constant (analogous to c) could emerge from discrete quantum information dynamics without being imposed axiomatically.

 ---